Owner Didn't Pay Fee, So Firefighters Let Home Burn

 LAMPE: The Cranicks lost everything including three dogs and a cat.
 Lance now lives with his mother and his grandparents live in a camper, a stone's throw from the charred frame of their former home.
 Now they look at the twisted metal of their old bed frame and a blackened washer and dryer.

 (SOUNDBITE OF A CROWD)

 LAMPE: At a downtown restaurant, it was easy to find people with opinions on the matter.

-Ms. JEANNIE BYRD(ph): I would not let anybody's house burn down, I dont care what.
+JEANNIE BYRD: I would not let anybody's house burn down, I don't care what.

 LAMPE: That's Jeannie Byrd.
 Another diner, Michael Prince, agrees.

-It's unclear if firefighters have ever done this before, although Todd Cranick, Paulette and Gene's son, claims it happened to his brother in 2005.
-City Manager Danny Vowell(ph) wouldnt confirm that.
+LAMPE: It's unclear if firefighters have ever done this before, although Todd Cranick, Paulette and Gene's son, claims it happened to his brother in 2005.
+City Manager Danny Vowell(ph) wouldn't confirm that.

-Mr. AL ROSAMOND (Fire Chief, National Volunteer Fire Council, Tennessee Branch): We found out that people on an annual basis would not or could not make that $50 commitment.
+AL ROSAMOND: We found out that people on an annual basis would not or could not make that $50 commitment.
 So we broke that $50 down into four twelve and a half dollar payments, and increased the income to the fire department by almost 400 percent.